gotzmann/booster/README.md

 ![](./logo.jpg?raw=true)

-Large Hadron Collider is the world's most powerful particle accelerator.
+Booster, according Merriam-Webster dictionary:

+- an auxiliary device for increasing force, power, pressure, or effectiveness
+- the first stage of a multistage rocket providing thrust for the launching and the initial part of the flight

-**Large Model Collider aims to be an simple and mighty LLM inference accelerator both for those who needs to scale GPTs within production environment or just experiment with models on its own.**
+**Large Model Booster aims to be an simple and mighty LLM inference accelerator both for those who needs to scale GPTs within production environment or just experiment with models on its own.**

 ## TLDR